simp/pupmod-simp-ssh/REFERENCE.md

 ### ssh::authorized_keys

-Add `ssh_authorized_keys` via hiera in a loop

-It was designed so you can just paste the output of the ssh pubkey into hiera and it will work.
+This class was designed so you can just paste the output of the ssh pubkey into hiera and it will work.
 See the example below for details.

 > **WARNING**